MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

    - Deploy to several RHEL instances for multi-tier application stacks.
    - Configure an application stack.
 1. Run an application testing framework.
-   - If the test fails, notify OnCall automation administration to assist in troubleshooting and analysis.
+   - If the test fails, notify OnCall automation administration to help with troubleshooting and analysis.
 Exit the automation workflow.
 RHEL test systems remain deployed for post-mortem failure analysis.
    - If the test succeeds, continue the steps.
 1. Promote CVs and CCVs to quality assurance (QA).
 1. Destroy RHEL development test systems.

 Subsequent stages in the lifecycle pipeline are slightly different from the development lifecycle stage.
 Only the development stage uses the initial content publishing and initial CV and CCV promotion to development.
-The following example describes an automation workflow for non-development lifecycle pipelines, for example QA, pre-production, and  production pipelines.
+The following example describes an automation workflow for nondevelopment lifecycle pipelines, for example QA, preproduction, and  production pipelines.

 1. Deploy RHEL QA test systems from Satellite host groups.
 RHEL 8.x and 9.x golden images for Azure via automated Red Hat Image Builder are defined as Azure compute resources in Satellite.